platformsh/platformsh-docs/sites/friday/src/add-services/mysql/_index.md

 ### Multiple databases example

-The following configuration example creates a single MariaDB service named `db` with two databases, `main` and `legacy`.
+The following configuration example creates a single MariaDB service named `mariadb` with two databases, `main` and `legacy`.
 Access to the database is defined through three endpoints:

 * `admin` has full access to both databases.